SirGoodenough/HA_Blueprints/Automations/ZHA - Xiaomi Cube Controller.md

 > 1. Click on 'Create Automation'  [![Open your Home Assistant instance and show your automations.](https://my.home-assistant.io/badges/automations.svg)](https://my.home-assistant.io/redirect/automations/) and 'Use Blueprint'
 > 2. Add a Description so you can tell what this one is for
 > 3. Use the Drop-downs to select the Entities for the listed purposes
+> 4. Select the input_number Helper that you created above

 Code Samples for the items in the next few sections can be found in my Home-Assistant Config here: